Monday, April 15, 2024

 The virtue of Ephesus is that they care about being doctrinally sound, they may not actually be more doctrinally sound then anyone else, but they strive to be.
 That’s why they rejected the Nicolaitans and False Apostles.
 Maybe their vice is something that often has a risk of going with their virtue.
 Maybe in their zeal to reject those heretics they’ve accidentally rejected some they were meant to welcome?

-Of the things the Early Church was doing in the beginning, the two that were most explicitly their mission statement, were spreading The Gospel and whatever Matthew 16:19 is about.
-But I don't “spreading The Gospel” means what most Evangelicals think it means, we were told to Be a Witness.
+Of the things the Early Church was doing in the beginning, the two that were most explicitly their mission statement were spreading The Gospel and whatever Matthew 16:19 is about.
+But I don't think “spreading The Gospel” means what most Evangelicals think it means, we were told to Be a Witness.

-In Matthew 16:19 Jesus quotes Isaiah 22:22, the Key He gives Peter here is the Key of David.
+In Matthew 16:19 Jesus quotes Isaiah 22:22, the Key that He gives Peter here is the Key of David.
 To Catholics this is the source of Papal Authority, to the Orthodox and High Church Protestants this goes to all of the Clergy, not just one leader at the top.
-But to those of us who take seriously the Priesthood of All Believers this is an authority inherited by all Believers, by all who Confess what Peter confessed in verse 16.
+But to those of us who take seriously the Priesthood of All Believers this is an authority inherited by All Believers, by all who Confess what Peter confessed in verse 16.

-I am a Continuationist on the issue of the Spiritual Gifts, but I do feel many Pentecostals and Charismatics are making a mistake in seeing the Binding and Loosing that this verse talked about as being mainly about Spiritual Warfare, benign or losing Demons.
+I am a Continuationist on the issue of the Spiritual Gifts, but I do feel many Pentecostals and Charismatics are making a mistake in seeing the Binding and Loosing that this verse talked about as being mainly about Spiritual Warfare, binding or losing Demons.
 There is something else Jesus says in The Gospels that echos Matthew 16:19 in a way that I feel clarifies it, and that’s John 20:23 “Whose soever sins ye remit, they are remitted unto them; and whose soever sins ye retain, they are retained.”
 It’s about our authority to forgive Sins.

 In the mid Third Century after the Decian Persecution had subsided there was a controversy in the Church, principally in Italy and North Africa about the issue of readmitting those who had lapsed during the persecution.
 The mainstream Church sided with allowing readmittance after a penance had been done while the Novatians refused to allow any to be readmitted.
 Later in the Fourth Century after the Diocletian Persecution and Edict of Milan this issue emerged again but the Donatists were not as extreme as the Novatians for them the focus was simply on allowing a formally Lapsed Christian to be part of the Clergy.